secretflow/spu/docs/getting_started/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 And this moment, we only ship SPU with JAX support.
 But theoretically, all the frontend languages which could be transferred into XLA could be
-consumed by SPU compiler.
-In the near future, SPU team is not going to support other frontend languages however.
+consumed by SPU compiler, please check other opensource projects which work on transferring other languages to XLA.

 I have met huge inconsistency between SPU result and Plaintext(JAX) result.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~